nestauk/asf_data_connector_docker/README.md

 ### Trino
 Trino is a query engine that can connect to different data sources and query data in lots of formats.
 It is not itself a database though, instead it relies on connecting to a catalog like the Hive Metastore to access data.
 Trino can execute queries and return conventionally formatted tabular data via conventional database drivers like python's sqlalchemy, odbc and jdbc.

+Because we're primarily interested in smaller files, trino is set up as a single server that is both the coordinator and worker.
+There are no separate workers in this setup.

 ### Secrets

 At present, configuration files that enable trino and hive metastore to connect to S3 both rely on hard-coded, as this presents a risk gitleaks has been enabled as a precommit hook on this repo.

+To set up the connection you'll need to provide your AWS S3 access and secret keys to `/trino/etc/catalog/hive.properties` and `/hive_metastore/metastore-site.xml`.

 ## Testing the Data Connector